richardklingler/usbthermocouple/README.md

 #### DFU Bootloader Mode

 The device can be set into DFU bootloader mode just by sending a predefined command.
-The code is tested that it successfully enters DFU mode when resetted by code, and the flashing of a new software has been tested.
+The code is tested that it successfully enters DFU mode when the command is sent via USB.

 This puts the controller into DFU USB bootloader mode: